-African Governments and the world's cocoa companies are to have access to a tool in their battle to end deforestation caused by their supply chains.
-Using satellite-derived information from the UK Space Agency's Forests 2020 Project, led by Ecometrica, the Ghana Forestry Commission has been supported in the development of a landscape-level map that separates cocoa from forestry, which is critical to measure how cocoa is driving deforestation.
+African governments and the world's cocoa companies are to be handed a crucial new tool in their battle to end deforestation caused by their supply chains.
+Using satellite-derived information from the UK Space Agency's Forests 2020 project led by Ecometrica, the Ghana Forestry Commission has been supported in the development of a landscape-level map that separates cocoa

-With over two million small-scale farmers growing cocoa in the lvory Coast and Ghana the world's biggest producers - it has proven difficult to track where each bean is coming from and therefore exert pressure on suppliers to end unsustainable practices.
+With over two million small-scale farmers growing cocoa in the Ivory Coast and Ghana - the world's two biggest cocoa-producing countries - it has proven difficult to track where each bean is coming from and therefore to exert pressure on suppliers to end unsustainable practices.